by Dr. Edwin Berry

 I may be the only person who will tell you the real story behind the CSKT Compact and the radical fringe of the Republican Party.

-To make “Montana’s Last Indian Water Compact: The Truth about the Compact and the Republican Party” available to as many people as possible, Amazon allows me to make this offer only one time:
+My book “Montana’s Last Indian Water Compact: The Truth about the Compact and the Republican Party” explains what few people know about the Republican Party.